jronallo/iiif-workshop/workshop/image/README.md

 <!-- #backlog:390 What other learning objectives? -->

-The purpose of the Image API is to have a way to request the needed bits of an image.

 ## What the Image API is Not

-- Image API does not give structure for viewing a series of images.
+- The Image API does not give structure for viewing a series of images.
-- Does not allow for showing descriptive metadata with the image.
+- The Image API does not allow for showing descriptive metadata with the image.
-- Does not provide every possible image manipulation you might want.
+- The Image API does not provide every possible image manipulation you might want.
 It is not Photoshop.
 <!-- #backlog:220 Any other things we might want to say about what the Image API is not? -->